 She attends international student meetings and is available to talk to students who may have issues or concerns.
 She makes regular visits to homestays and the hostel and makes every effort to ensure students are settled and happy.
 Mrs Shaw co‐ordinates and meets with the hostel staff and students

-a fully furnished single room complete with study table, all their meals and laundry,
+fully furnished rooms complete with individual study tables, all their meals and laundry,

 Local telephone calls are free but national or international calls cannot be made unless the charges are reversed.

 Internet use must be agreed between the student and the homestay parent.

 It is a safe, comfortable, boarding house, located within the school grounds.
 It provides: